pazjenni04/alto-rideshare_node-app/README.md

     localhost:3001/api/user/vibe/:id

-By updating the `:/id` at the end of the URL with one of the Alto user's ID (mock data includes users attached to id's 1,2, or 3), you can render the Alto user's current vibe in the vehicle along with the trip's estimated time of arrival and dropoff location.
+By updating the `:/id` at the end of the pathway with one of the Alto user's ID (mock data includes users attached to id's 1, 2, or 3), you can render the Alto user's current vibe in the vehicle along with the trip's estimated time of arrival and dropoff location.

 To update the user's vehicle vibe, a patch route was created to isolate and only update the user's current vibe station.

     localhost:3001/api/user/vibe/:id

-In your preferred API Client, insert the above PATCH route and in json body, you can update the 'carVibes' within the data with the name of your preferred vibe station.
+In your preferred API Client, insert the above PATCH route and in the json body, you can update the 'carVibes' within the data with the name of your preferred vibe station.
 This should return the user's data information as a whole and under the 'carVibes' property within the json data, the vibe station should be updated to the PATCH request.
 If you proceed with running the GET route for that same user, the new vibe should be displayed onto the page.

 ## **Demo**